krisbimantara/Nuclear-Physics/Assignment 2/README.md

-Solution for assignment 2 in python
+Assignment and the solution in python